avamsykiran/SpringBoot_05Oct21_22Oct21_09001130/README.md

             configuaration drop to minimum.
 As spring boot enables AutoConfiguaration.

-            1. AutoConfiguaration that enable RAD
+            1. AutoConfiguaration that enables RAD
             2. Embeded Servers thsi enables Serverless applications suitable for containerization.

             a.
 Use Spring Initializer http://start.spring.io